pnddota/ARCHIVE-kaedoy/README.md

 i do not collect anything from you.

-BEWARE the calculation of very small number(many of decimal), also might be the bug of the program.
+BEWARE the calculation of very small number(many of decimal), might also the bug of the program.
 ***********************************************************************************************************************************************